Sustainability and Business

 Major Description

-The B.S. with a major in Sustainability and Business is offered jointly by the Environmental Studies and Business programs within the College of Arts and Sciences.
+The B.S. with a major in Sustainability and Business is offered by the College of Business.
 It is designed to be interdisciplinary and to offer students numerous opportunities for collaboration and experiential learning, and for applying their skills in real-world settings.
 The first-year experience includes an opportunity to participate in the Blue Green Learning Community.

 Curricular Requirements